Project Archives

 David Wilcock's death and the missing-scientists narrative: how a final livestream became evidence in two opposing stories

 On the evening of 18 April, paranormal author David Wilcock told his YouTube audience that scientists had been disappearing or dying and described the pattern as 'a little bit scary'.
 Two days later, on 20 April, Wilcock died by self-inflicted gunshot wound in the presence of Boulder County Sheriff's Office deputies.
-The Skeptic magazine fact-check published on 28 April uses the case as a base-rate example of how the missing-scientists narrative absorbs cases without distinguishing them.
+The Sceptic magazine fact-check published on 28 April uses the case as a base-rate example of how the missing-scientists narrative absorbs cases without distinguishing them.
 Wilcock's family rejects foul play.
 The two readings now sit side by side in the public record.

 Disclosure Project Announces May 8 National Press Club Event Marking 25th Anniversary of 2001 Press Conference